Fundaciongrupoal/copyrightly.io/docs/NetworkT.md

-# Deploying to Alastria's network Telsius (Quorum)
+# Deploying to Alastria's Network T (Quorum)

-Considering that there is available a regular Telsius node, which can be deployed as indicated in https://medium.com/babel-go2chain/setting-in-motion-a-regular-node-in-the-telsius-network-of-alastria-c2d67b8369c7
+Considering that there is available a regular Network T node, which can be deployed as indicated in https://medium.com/babel-go2chain/setting-in-motion-a-regular-node-in-the-telsius-network-of-alastria-c2d67b8369c7

 ## Configuring Alastria Access Point

-The Telsius regular node is exposed through a proxy available from `http://NODE_IP/rpc`.
+The Network T regular node is exposed through a proxy available from `http://NODE_IP/rpc`.
 This proxy, the Alastria Access Point, filters incoming request to just the "eth", "net" and "web3" types.
 Moreover, it blocks all requests from sources not in its whitelist.